devtron-labs/devtron/docs/user-guide/global-configurations/catalog-framework.md

 Similarly, you can define schemas for other resource types.

-**Note**: If you edit a field (within an existing schema) for which users have already filled the data, that data will be erased.
+**Note**: If you edit a field (of an existing schema) for which users have already filled the data, that data will be erased.
 You will receive a prompt (as shown below) to confirm whether you want to proceed with the changes.

 ![Figure 4: Indication of Existing Data](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/catalog-framework/existing-filled-data.jpg)